Notable People

 The business record came first.
 The cultural argument followed from it.

-LeanIn.org's own "About" page still presents the mission in direct terms: help women achieve their ambitions and work toward a more equal world.
+LeanIn.org's own "About" page defines the mission in direct terms: help women achieve their ambitions and work toward a more equal world.
 The organization says it supports women and girls through peer mentorship, skill-building, workplace research, and public advocacy.
 That institutional afterlife matters because it shows the idea did not end as a one-season slogan.

 The criticism also never disappeared.
 Sandberg's thesis was often heard as a message about individual agency inside unfair systems.
 Supporters heard practical realism.
 Critics heard elite self-help, or worse, a suggestion that women could think their way past structural inequality.